-- Identifying and characterising the connections between the Polar Regions and the global system, and their implications in terms of coupling and feedback across all scales and disciplines, - Assessing the current changes, including defining the relevant indicators of these changes, predicting their evolution, anticipating the future with regard to climate, environmental and socio-ecological conditions and designing a sustainable future for the society and community development in response to the socio-ecological changes, - Evaluating the impact of human activities on the polar environments and socio-ecological systems, addressing the future evolution of local and Indigenous communities under increasing environmental, economic and cultural pressures, and defining the relevant governance system and policy frameworks for resilient socio-ecological systems facing just, safe operations in the Polar Regions, - Enhancing the quality and quantity of information, through expanded observations, and knowledge on the Polar Regions by identifying the mechanisms for integration of different (scientific and non-scientific, Indigenous and western) knowledge systems and knowledge co-production, - Identifying the necessary steps to optimise the chain of information linking research outcomes to decision-making through adequate brokering of scientific information, identification of relevant indicators of baseline states and changes, improved access to knowledge, including the FAIR data management requirements, and the design of relevant tools for the different polar stake- and right-holders, - Advancing the technology and enhancing the infrastructure capacity in support of more efficient research, more sustainable polar operations, and development of the local communities, - Designing education and training systems for better information of stake- and right-holders and increased awareness of the society on the value of the Polar Regions.
+- Understanding the processes controlling the different polar systems, including the climate system, the socio-ecological system structure and functioning, and the different knowledge systems and their multiple interactions, - Identifying and characterising the connections between the Polar Regions and the global system, and their implications in terms of coupling and feedback across all scales and disciplines, - Assessing the current changes, including defining the relevant indicators of these changes, predicting their evolution, anticipating the future with regard to climate, environmental and socio-ecological conditions and designing a sustainable future for the society and community development in response to the socio-ecological changes, - Evaluating the impact of human activities on the polar environments and socio-ecological systems, addressing the future evolution of local and Indigenous communities under increasing environmental, economic and cultural pressures, and defining the relevant governance system and policy frameworks for resilient socio-ecological systems facing just, safe operations in the Polar Regions, - Enhancing the quality and quantity of information, through expanded observations, and knowledge on the Polar Regions by identifying the mechanisms for integration of different (scientific and non-scientific, Indigenous and western) knowledge systems and knowledge co-production, - Identifying the necessary steps to optimise the chain of information linking research outcomes to decision-making through adequate brokering of scientific information, identification of relevant indicators of baseline states and changes, improved access to knowledge, including the FAIR data management requirements, and the design of relevant tools for the different polar right- and stakeholders, - Advancing the technology and enhancing the infrastructure capacity in support of more efficient research, more sustainable polar operations, and development of the local communities, - Designing education and training systems for better information of stake- and right-holders and increased awareness of the society on the value of the Polar Regions.

 There is a general consensus across the different EPRP chapters that essential knowledge can be gained from contrasting the two poles and understanding their similarities and differences.
 While the two Polar Regions differ by their geographical characteristics and their history of human presence and economic development, they do have many features in common, though responding differently to the current changes and posing different scientific, geopolitical and logistical challenges.

-As a natural result of the EPRP development strategy, the research priorities which are proposed in this document should contribute significantly to answering some of the major societal expectations regarding the Polar Regions.
+As a natural result of the EPRP development strategy, the research priorities which are proposed in the document should contribute significantly to answering some of the major societal expectations regarding the Polar Regions.
 The relevance of the EPRP to these expectations has indeed been validated though a review of the document by a stakeholder panel specially appointed by the project.
-While the societal relevance of the research would differ depending on the different challenges that stake- or right-holder communities are facing, the research questions which are highlighted in the EPRP share common relevance to some major societal issues related to:
+While the societal relevance of the research would differ depending on the different challenges that stake- or right-holder communities are facing, the research questions which are highlighted in the EPRP share some major societal issues related to: